-Can stand in for the Leader, together with the Chairman of the Technical Committee.
+Can stand in for the Leader, together with the Chair of the Technical Committee.

-If there is no Project Leader then the Chairman of the Technical Committee and the Project Secretary may by joint agreement make decisions if they consider it imperative to do so.
+If there is no Project Leader then the Chair of the Technical Committee and the Project Secretary may by joint agreement make decisions if they consider it imperative to do so.